nhs-digital-gp-it-futures/NHSBuyingCatalogue/beta-private/DevSetup.md

 ## Common Issues
 - Sometimes, you may need to run `npm install` in the `frontend` folder for the dockerfile to find all the requisite packages
+- Errors may occur on subsequent restarts of windows.
+In this case, just restart Docker and try again.